 The process to get started with Stockpile is simple.

 - You purchase either e-gift cards or physical gift cards for shares of stock and gift it to a friend or loved one.

 - If you want to buy stock for yourself, you open a free account, choose the stock you want to buy and pay for the stock plus the $0.99 trade commission with your debit or credit card or bank transfer.

 Getting Started With Stockpile

-To get started investing with Stockpile, you can either create an account on your desktop, or through the Stockpile app.
+To get started investing with a Stockpile brokerage account, you can either create an account on the desktop version of the site, or through the Stockpile app.

 Once you create your account and verify your email, it is time to login to Stockpile.

 The layout of your account is great on both devices, allowing you to easily navigate around and start investing.